Herzeln

-Herzeln is a compendium card game for three or four players in a partie of eight deals (Touren, c.f.
-Quodlibet).
+Herzeln is a compendium card game for three or four players in a partie of eight deals (Touren, cf. Quodlibet).
 As its name suggests, it is an Austrian game.
 It should not be confused with other games sometimes called Herzeln, including Barbu and Kein Stich.

 Background

 The origins of the game are unclear.
 It was probably derived from other sources because it combines the characteristics of many other well-known games in its various individual deals.

 Rules

 The following description is based on a rule book by playing card manufacturer Piatnik of Vienna and corresponds to the rules on the AllerKartenspiele website.

 Cards and ranking

 In three-hand games a pack of 24 French playing cards is used (i.e. the Eights and Sevens are omitted) and the card ranking is as follows: